-Building a mobile digital HR team requires an organization to rethink its approach toward moving to cloud platforms, allowing remote access to corporate digital assets and employing a stress-free yet secure mobile strategy.
+Building a mobile digital HR team requires an organisation to rethink its approach toward moving to cloud platforms, allowing remote access to corporate digital assets and employing a stress-free yet secure mobile strategy.

 Shifting to working mobile practices in your digital HR workplace is not a standalone process.
 The move should be integral part of an all-encompassing and long-term corporate strategy that takes into account your business needs and objectives.
 Selecting the right software tools, cloud platforms and mobile devices is of utmost importance, as you need to streamline operations and not make them more sophisticated.

-Nonetheless, HR teams now face an unprecedented opportunity to transform HR operations toward digitization and mobility as well as to transform the way employees do they work.
-Achieving these two goals will be a game-changer for any organization.
+Nonetheless, HR teams now face an unprecedented opportunity to transform HR operations toward digitisation and mobility as well as to transform the way employees do they work.
+Achieving these two goals will be a game-changer for any organisation.